TolulopeOmo/emissions/README.md

 # Problem Summary:
-Products create different impacts depending on what they are made of, what energy source they use, and where they are manufactured.
-Arbor is currently working on an engine to allow businesses to calculate an estimated impact of their apparel products.
-One key piece of this engine is the mapping between country of origin and material.
-Built an algorithm, using Python to create an estimate of the impact of each material, in each country.
+Depending on what they're composed of, what energy source they use, and where they're made, products have diverse effects.
+This project aims to develop an engine that will allow businesses to quantify the impact of apparel products.
+The mapping between country of origin and material is an important part of this engine.
+Created a Python-based method to estimate the impact of each material in each country.

 Data Source:
 https://ourworldindata.org/

 Datasets:
-Synthetic fibres and emissions caused in yarn prep Electricity production source.
+Synthetic fibres and emissions caused in yarn prep and Electricity production source.

-Output